Supporting future Indigenous academic leaders

 The fellowships are highly competitive.
 To be short-listed, candidates must have an exceptional track record relative to opportunity as well as the commitment to enhance the research capacity and culture of UTS.

-Professor Chris Turney and past recipients discussing the UTS Chancellor's Postdoctoral Fellowships and how to apply.
+Professor Chris Turney joins past fellows to discuss the Chancellor's Research Fellowships and how to apply.